speechbrain/speechbrain/README.md

 0
 ```
 Note that wav is a torch.tensor composed of two signals (batch_size=2).
 Signals are in general of different lengths and to create batches with the same size we have to perform zero paddings.
-This operation is automatically performed within speechbrain.
+This operation is automatically performed within SpeechBrain.
 It is, however, important to keep track of the original length of the signals (e.g, this could be important when we want to save non-padded signals, or when we want to compute neural network cost on valid time steps only).
 For this reason we also automatically return wav_len, that is a tensor containing the relative lengths of the sentences within the batch (in this case the length of the first sentence is 0.48 times the length of the second sentence)

 We return the relative information because it is more flexible than the absolute one.
 In a standard feature processing pipeline, we can change the temporal resolution of our tensors.
 This happens, for instance, when we compute the FBANK features from a raw waveform using windows every 10 ms. With the relative measure, we are still able to save the valid time steps, as done in the current example.